This page gives guidance for domestic heat network consumers in Great Britain (England, Wales and Scotland) on:

 If you’re having difficulty paying your heat bills, then our Scheme Rules require your heat supplier to:

-If you’re in vulnerable circumstances, then our Scheme Rules require your heat supplier to have processes in place to:
+If you’re in a vulnerable situation, then our Scheme Rules require your heat supplier to have processes in place to:

-‘Vulnerable circumstances’ can include circumstances related to age, a physical or mental health condition, disability, low income, financial insecurity or bereavement.
+‘Vulnerable situations’ can include situations related to age, a physical or mental health condition, disability, low income, financial insecurity or bereavement.
 This list is non-exhaustive and your heat supplier must also consider other circumstances that might mean you become unable to safeguard your personal welfare, or the personal welfare of other members of your household.

 If you're more likely than a typical customer to have difficulty communicating, then our Scheme Rules require your heat supplier to add you to their Priority Services Register and provide you with additional support.